supermarsx/autogithubpullmerge/docs/usage_summary.md

 ## TUI Features

-A minimal ncurses-based TUI (`agpm::Tui`) is provided.
-It initializes ncurses, draws a simple window that displays "AGPM running" and waits for a key press before exiting.
+A minimal curses-based TUI (`agpm::Tui`) is provided.
+It uses ncurses on Linux and macOS and PDCurses on Windows.
+The interface initializes the library, draws a simple window that displays "AGPM running" and waits for a key press before exiting.

 ## Building